Cheetahs At Safari Park Goes After Woman And Child, Video Captures Terrifying Moment

 The car behind them was rolling their camera as tourists do when they witness such beautiful wildlife in person.
 Safari parks have become a popular place to go in recent years.
 This particular incident happened at the Beekse Bergen Safari Park in the Netherlands.
 Cheetahs and other wildlife are roaming about for people to see.
 However, the park does have rules, as others do, that states that no one should leave their vehicle at any time because of the danger there.
 Unfortunately, some people just can’t resist their opportune moment to capture the best photos or videos with these animals.

 Before the chase occurred, about four or five cheetahs were seen lounging in the grass when the family stepped out of the car, including a young boy.
-They were snapping away taking pictures of them, but at least that time they stayed right next to their vehicle.
+They were snapping away taking pictures of them and stayed right next to their vehicle.

 This family decided to take a second go at it, only this time they got braver and walked away from their car to snap some more photos in a different spot.
 The vehicle that was filming came around the corner and witnessed the family being chased by the cheetahs.
 The whole thing was caught on camera as the family was surrounded by the creatures.